Sonic Riders: Development

 Sonic Riders was primarily designed to appeal to fans of Sonic and extreme sports games, while the multiplayer modes were included for casual gamers.
 Yuda has said Sonic Team did not take any influences from prior Sonic games, reasoning they wanted to create a truly new experience that was unlike anything else from other Sonic games.
 The characters were chosen based on how relevant to the game's story they would be.
 The game's antagonists, the Babylon Rogues, were created because Sonic Team wanted to include "Air Pirates" as Sonic's rivals.
 Yuda considered them best-suited for Sonic series racing games, and noted Sonic characters are usually designed with one specific storyline in mind.
 Levels were designed to be "crazy" but still feature classic Sonic elements.

 A Game Boy Advance version, alternatively known as Sonic Extreme was developed by Backbone Entertainment for three months but never released.
-According to artist Keith Erickson, it used an Out Run-style game engine and was supposed to launch at the same time as the other versions.
+According to artist Keith Erickson, it used an Out Run-style game engine and was supposed to be launched at the same time as the other versions.
 Sega of Japan learned of this version and requested that Backbone add more 3D elements, but keep it on the same production schedule.
 This would have required the engine to be completely rewritten, something Backbone considered impossible, so Sega canceled it.

 The score was composed by Tomonori Sawada, Fumie Kumatani, and Kenichi Tokoi.
 Two vocal themes were written for the game and performed by the artist Runblebee, "Sonic Speed Riders" (written by Sawada) and "Catch Me If You Can" (written by Runblebee).
 Yuda said the music was written to be "fast paced and give you that heart pounding feeling you should have during a high-speed race".
 A soundtrack album, Sonic Riders Original Soundtrack "Speedbeats Grand Prix", was released on March 16, 2006.